aboutsummaryrefslogtreecommitdiff

 • Set priority, state, assignee, and labels by command, using Linear ids behind display-name completion

-• Add comments, create issues, delete issues, and open the current issue or view in Linear
+• Add and delete your own comments, create issues, delete issues, and open the current issue or view in Linear

 • Refresh the active view from the source recorded in the file, or refresh one issue at point